SSC Honors Greenspace Champion

 read more

-A grand opening ribbon cutting event is set for the first section of the Springway Trail on Friday, May 2 at 1 pm!
-The City of Sandy Springs will host the event on the new trail, along Orkin Lake, across from the boardwalk.
-Parking for the event will be available in...
+A grand opening ribbon cutting event for first section of the Springway Trail took place on Friday, May 2 at 1 pm!
+The City of Sandy Springs hosted the event on the new trail, along Orkin Lake, across from the boardwalk.
+About 100 people turned out, and the rain...

 read more